 The occasion for selecting the 2004 Buchignani Ranch Zinfandel is in fact the release of another Buchignani Ranch offering, the new 2009 Buchignani Ranch Zinfandel.
 We will of course be showcasing this wine as well.
 And on top of that, we’ll also be pouring for our guests our newly-released trio of Estate wines: the 2011 Estate Chardonnay, the 2010 Estate Merlot, and the 2010 Estate Cabernet.

 As my Grandpa used to say, not so very bad …

 April 5th ~ 4-7pm

 Please join us on the first Friday of each month for an evening affair of delicious wines and small bites.
 While this is a Member Event, we are more than happy to host guests of our members as well!

 Members with shipments available for pick up at this event: ATP-Monthly

 (be sure to note that you are picking up on your RSVP)

-Categories: Bordeaux varietals, Chardonnay, Events & Photographs, Food & Wine Pairing, Merlot, Monte Bello, Rhone varietals, Special Offerings, Tasting Events/Opportunities, Tasting Flights, Tasting Notes, Varietals & Blends, Wine & Food Pairing, Wine & Music, Wine Clubs, Wine Quotes, Wine Tales, Zinfandel
+Categories: Bordeaux varietals, Chardonnay, Events, Food & Wine Pairing, Merlot, Monte Bello, Offerings, Rhone varietals, Tasting Events/Opportunities, Tasting Flights, Tasting Notes, Varietals & Blends, Wine & Food Pairing, Wine & Music, Wine Clubs, Wine Quotes, Wine Tales, Zinfandel